weiminglong/QA-Classifier/index.md

 ### Weiming Long
 ![image](images/Weiming.jpg)

-- I am a Senior at GWU majoring in Computer Science and minoring in Business Administration.
+- I am a senior at GWU majoring in Computer Science and minoring in Business Administration.
 My hometown is Shenzhen, China, where my interests in technology started.
 I am interested in data analytics which might be the field that I'll be stuying in the graduate school.
-I love travelling and it's always exciting for me to explore new places.
+I love traveling and it's always exciting for me to explore new places.

 ### Larissa Djoufack Basso
 ![image](images/larissa.png)